-In this troubleshooting guide, we will learn to fix the ‘Failed to install dependency’ error message on Kodi.
+In this troubleshooting guide, we will learn to fix the ‘Failed to install a dependency’ error message on Kodi.
 This message shows up at the time of the installation of an addon when the associated dependencies cannot be installed.

 Kodi is one powerful media player that not only plays the local media on your device storage but also streams the online content from around the world.
 What makes Kodi really amazing are the third-party Kodi addons.
 These addons fetch the streams of your favorite content from various servers allowing you to play them online.
 But, addons don’t work in isolation.
 They rely heavily on the external services called ‘dependencies’.

 Nearly all the addons require the dependencies to scrape the internet and fetch the streams.
 In fact, most of the popular addons require multiple dependencies.
 When you install add-ons such as Exodus, Neptune Rising, Sportsdevil, or any other, the required dependencies are also installed (if they aren’t already installed).
-However, if at least one dependency fails to install, Kodi shows the error, ‘failed to install dependency.’
+However, if at least one dependency fails to install, Kodi shows the error, ‘failed to install a dependency.’
 When the dependency wouldn’t install, you can’t install the addon either.

-Fix Failed to Install Dependency on Kodi
+Fix Failed to Install a Dependency on Kodi

 I have encountered this error a few times and after having tried and tested various methods, have come up with some troubleshooting ideas.
 Even though it is hard to put the finger on what exactly triggers the error, I am confident that one of the following solutions will work for you.

 1. Clear the Kodi Cache

 Clearing the cache on Kodi sometimes helps you fix the error ‘failed to install a dependency.’
 Deleting the cache is a better alternative to clearing the entire data as you do not lose your existing addons and Kodi settings.